Privacy Policy

 Access to Personal Information

 You have a right, with limited exceptions, to access any personal information we hold about you.
-For example, obtaining a copy of a letter confirming your engagement with ACSO or a copy of your assessment report.
+For example, obtaining a copy of a letter confirming your engagement with the Group or a copy of your assessment report.

 With evidence of your consent documented, an authorised representative can access your personal information, on your behalf.